nicklockwood/iCarousel/README.md

 The maximum number of carousel item views to be displayed concurrently on screen (read only).
 To set this, implement the `numberOfVisibleItemsInCarousel:` dataSource method.
 If the dataSource method is not implemented, this will be equal to the numberOfItems + numberOfPlaceholders;

+	@property (nonatomic, retain, readonly) NSArray *indexesForVisibleItems;

+An array containing the indexes of all item views currently visible in the carousel, including placeholder views.
+The array contains NSNumber objects whose integer values match the indexes of the views.
+The indexes for item views start at zero and match the indexes passed to the dataSource to load the view, however the indexes for any visible placeholder views will either be negative (less than zero) or greater than or equal to `numberOfItems`.
+Indexes for placeholder views in this array do not equate to the placeholder view index used with the dataSource.

-	@property (nonatomic, readonly) NSSet *visibleViews;
+	@property (nonatomic, retain, readonly) NSArray *visibleItemViews;

-A set of all the item views currently displayed in the carousel (read only).
-The order of these views is arbitrary, and does not relate to the item indices.
+An array of all the item views currently displayed in the carousel (read only).
+This includes any visible placeholder views.
+The indexes of views in this array do not match the item indexes, however the order of these views matches the order of the visibleItemIndexes array property, i.e. you can get the item index of a given view in this array by retrieving the equivalent object from the visibleItemIndexes array (or, you can just use the `indexOfItemView:` method, which is much easier).

-	@property (nonatomic, readonly) UIView *contentView;
+	@property (nonatomic, retain, readonly) UIView *contentView;

 The view containing the carousel item views.
 You can add subviews to this view if you want to intersperse them with the carousel items.
 If you want a view to appear in front or behind all of the carousel items, you should add it directly to the iCarousel view itself instead.
 Note that the order of views inside the contentView is subject to frequent and undocumented change while the app is running.
 Any views added to the contentView should have their userInteractionEnabled property set to NO to prevent conflicts with iCarousel's touch event handling.